woodruffw/yossarian-bot/README.md

 ## Using the bot

+### Configuration Options

+`yossarian-bot` is configured via a YAML file named *config.yml*.

+Look at [config.yml](./config.yml) to see an example of optional and required keys.

 ### Command-Line Options

-The first and second arguments are mandatory.
-The first argument is the server domain (e.g. `irc.freenode.net`), and the second argument is a comma-separated list of channels to join on that server (e.g. `#chan1,#chan2`).

-All other arguments are optional:
+All arguments are optional:

 * `-a`/`--admins 'nick1,nick2'` - Set administrator(s) for the bot, separated by commas.
 If this flag is not provided, the `!admin` command will not work for any user.
 * `-t`/`--no-link-titles` - Disable link titling.